kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.
 -->

+Yes, all PVCs will start to contain the new `LastUsedTime` status field.
+This field however is only updated when a PVC transitions from being in use to not in use.
+The field is not read by any other Kubernetes component for any purposes and so, existing workflows that do not explicitly read this field would remain unaffected.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?